Close menu

 The Iceberg effect

-After an accident at work, employers tend to look at the immediate cause and try to ensure that this aspect of the business is sorted, leaving the work operations to continue to run smoothly.
-More businesses should look deeper into the root causes – taking into account the impact of the accident, and all preventable costs.
+After a workplace accident, employers tend to look at the immediate cause and try to ensure that this aspect of the business is sorted, leaving the work operations to continue to run smoothly.
+More businesses should look deeper into the root causes – taking into account the impact of the accident and all preventable costs.

 Hidden costs